 - Bake the cake layers for 20 to 30 minutes or until the top feels firm and gives slightly when touched. (inserted a toothpick in the middle should have a few moist crumbs attached, but not batter.)

 - Loosen the sides with a small metal spatula or sharp knife.
-Invert onto cake rack and place upright to cool completely.
+Invert onto a cake rack and place upright to cool completely.

 - In a mixing bowl, blend butter and shortening until smooth.
-Add a pinch of salt, vanilla and cinnamon.
+Add a pinch of salt, vanilla, and cinnamon.
 Continue mixing until well blended.
 Gradually add powdered sugar 1 cup at a time, beating well after each addition.
 Eventually you will have a very thick gooey mixture.
 On the highest speed of your mixer, stream in the heavy whipping cream- pour nice and slow.

 - Continue beating on high speed until frosting is fluffy